-The trading price of the shares of our common stock could be highly volatile, and purchasers of our common stock may not be able to resell the shares of our common stock at or above the initial public offering price and could incur substantial losses.
+The trading price of the shares of our common stock has been and could continue to be highly volatile, and purchasers of our common stock may not be able to resell the shares of our common stock at or above the price at which they purchased their shares and could incur substantial losses.

-Our stock price is likely to be volatile.
+Our stock price has been and is likely to continue to be volatile.
 The stock market in general has experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
-As a result of this volatility, investors may not be able to sell their shares of our common stock at or above the initial public offering price.
+As a result of this volatility, investors may not be able to sell their shares of our common stock at or above the price at which they purchased their shares.
 The market price for our common stock may be influenced by many factors, including:

-- the passage of legislation or other regulatory developments in the United States and foreign countries; - actual or anticipated variations in our financial results or those of companies that are perceived to be similar to us; - changes in the structure of healthcare payment systems, especially in light of current reforms to the U.S. healthcare system; - our ability to develop and commercialize additional products; - announcements by us or our competitors of significant acquisitions, strategic collaborations, joint ventures or capital commitments;
+- · the passage of legislation or other regulatory developments in the United States and foreign countries; - · actual or anticipated variations in our financial results or those of companies that are perceived to be similar to us; - · changes in the structure of healthcare payment systems, especially in light of current reforms to the U.S. healthcare system; - · our ability to develop and commercialize additional products; - · announcements by us or our competitors of significant acquisitions, strategic collaborations, joint ventures or capital commitments; - · market conditions in medical device sectors and issuance of securities analysts' research reports or recommendations; - · sales of our stock by us, our insiders and our other stockholders; - · the trading volume of our common stock;

-- market conditions in medical device sectors and issuance of securities analysts' research reports or recommendations; - sales of our stock by us, our insiders and our other stockholders; - the trading volume of our common stock; - speculation in the press or investment community; - general economic, industry and market conditions, or other events or factors, many of which are beyond our control; - additions or departures of key personnel; and - intellectual property, product liability or other litigation against us.
+- · speculation in the press or investment community; - · general economic, industry and market conditions, or other events or factors, many of which are beyond our control; - · additions or departures of key personnel; and - · intellectual property, product liability or other litigation against us.